Home 相撲 The Way of Sumo

 The Build

-Found sumo-api.com in November 2025 and thought "this would be fun to build."
-Focused on 2020+ to keep things current.
-If you dig the data, buy the API folks a coffee.
+Found sumo-api.com in November 2025 and thought "this would be fun to build.".
+Basho results and banzuke data going back to 1958.
+If you dig the data, buy the API folks a coffee on their website please.

 The Product